Graphic Designer

 What would you say is the most important activity you do as a Graphic Designer?

-Asked by Jack almost 8 years ago
+Asked by Jack over 8 years ago

 UPDATE...I have now written a guide to becoming a graphic designer.
 It is available as Kindle or in print ...check it out here...
 AMAZON LINK .
 Well apart from being creative ...time management is crucial.
 There is nothing worse than missing an important deadline.
 You need to take control of how your time is spent in a working day and project manage each job you have to make sure you do not let any client down with bad timings.
 In your time management make sure you also allow time to market yourself via social media, blogs, email campaigns etc.